insung3511/llm_wth/README.md

 - Transformers methods / Training methods / RAG

 To be honest, there’s so much to catch up on.
 It’s kind of scary — I feel a bit overwhelmed.

+## Reference (study links)

+I'm currently studying using [offical guide](https://python.langchain.com/docs/concepts/).
+Since it's an official document, there's a reason why I trust it the most.
+I'll gradually broaden the scope, but for now, I'm focusing on learning through this.